MicrosoftDocs/cognitive-toolkit-docs/articles/ReleaseNotes/CNTK_2_2_Release_Notes.md

 R-binding for CNTK, which enables both training and evaluation, will be published in a separate repository very soon.

 ## Examples

 ### Object Detection with Fast R-CNN and Faster R-CNN
 * Support for bounding box regression and VGG model in Fast R-CNN.
-* New tutorial in documentation on [Faster R-CNN object detection](https://docs.microsoft.com/en-us/cognitive-toolkit/Object-Detection-using-Faster-R-CNN) and updated tutorial on [Fast R-CNN](https://docs.microsoft.com/en-us/cognitive-toolkit/Object-Detection-using-Fast-R-CNN).
+* New tutorial in documentation on [Faster R-CNN object detection](/cognitive-toolkit/Object-Detection-using-Faster-R-CNN) and updated tutorial on [Fast R-CNN](/cognitive-toolkit/Object-Detection-using-Fast-R-CNN).
 * [Object detection demo script](https://github.com/Microsoft/CNTK/tree/release/latest/Examples/Image/Detection) that allows to choose different detectors, base models, and data sets.

 ### New C++ Eval Examples
 We added new C++ examples [`CNTKLibraryCPPEvalCPUOnlyExamples`](https://github.com/Microsoft/CNTK/tree/release/2.2/Examples/Evaluation/CNTKLibraryCPPEvalCPUOnlyExamples) and [`CNTKLibraryCPPEvalGPUExamples`](https://github.com/Microsoft/CNTK/tree/release/2.2/Examples/Evaluation/CNTKLibraryCPPEvalGPUExamples).
 They illustrate how to use C++ CNTK Library for model evaluation on CPU and GPU.
 Another new example is [UWPImageRecognition](https://github.com/Microsoft/CNTK/tree/release/2.2/Examples/Evaluation/UWPImageRecognition), which is an example using CNTK UWP library for model evaluation.

 ### New C# Eval examples
 We added an example for asynchronous evaluation: [`EvaluationSingleImageAsync()`](https://github.com/Microsoft/CNTK/tree/release/2.2/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKLibraryCSEvalExamples.cs).
-One thing we shall point out is CNTK C# API does not have an asynchronous method for Evaluate(), because the evaluation is a CPU-bound operation (Please refer to [this article](https://blogs.msdn.microsoft.com/pfxteam/2012/03/24/should-i-expose-asynchronous-wrappers-for-synchronous-methods/) for detailed explanation).
-However, it is desired to run evaluation asynchronously in some use cases, e.g. offloading for responsiveness, we show in the example [`EvaluationSingleImageAsync()`](https://github.com/Microsoft/CNTK/tree/release/2.2/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKLibraryCSEvalExamples.cs) how to achieve that by using the extension method [`EvaluateAsync()`](https://github.com/Microsoft/CNTK/tree/release/2.2/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKExtensions.cs).
-Please refer to the section *Run evaluation asynchronously* on the page [Using C#/.NET Managed API](https://docs.microsoft.com/en-us/cognitive-toolkit/CNTK-Library-Evaluation-on-Windows#using-cnet-managed-api) for details.
+One thing we shall point out is CNTK C# API does not have an asynchronous method for Evaluate(), because the evaluation is a CPU-bound operation (Please refer to [Should I expose asynchronous wrappers for synchronous methods?](https://devblogs.microsoft.com/pfxteam/should-i-expose-asynchronous-wrappers-for-synchronous-methods/) for detailed explanation).
+However, it is desired to run evaluation asynchronously in some use cases, such as offloading for responsiveness, we show in the example [`EvaluationSingleImageAsync()`](https://github.com/Microsoft/CNTK/tree/release/2.2/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKLibraryCSEvalExamples.cs) how to achieve that by using the extension method [`EvaluateAsync()`](https://github.com/Microsoft/CNTK/tree/release/2.2/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKExtensions.cs).
+Please refer to the section *Run evaluation asynchronously* on the page [Using C#/.NET Managed API](/cognitive-toolkit/CNTK-Library-Evaluation-on-Windows#using-cnet-managed-api) for details.
 * Evaluating intermediate layers: [`EvaluateIntermediateLayer()`](https://github.com/Microsoft/CNTK/tree/release/2.2/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKLibraryCSEvalExamples.cs)
 * Evaluating outputs from multiple nodes: [`EvaluateCombinedOutputs()`](https://github.com/Microsoft/CNTK/tree/release/2.2/Examples/Evaluation/CNTKLibraryCSEvalCPUOnlyExamples/CNTKLibraryCSEvalExamples.cs)